cloudyspells/PSRule.Rules.AzureDevOps/src/PSRule.Rules.AzureDevOps/en/Azure.DevOps.Pipelines.Releases.Definition.ProductionApproval.md

 to production should be protected with a check that requires a minimum number of reviewers or a specific CI pipeline must pass.

+You can configure the minimum number of approvers for this rule by setting the `releaseMinimumProductionApproverCount` configuration value in PSRule.
+The default value is `1`.

 ## RECOMMENDATION

 Consider protecting a release stage environment scoped to production with a human